 (Dominique Cyprès is a software engineer and synthesizer musician currently residing near Hartford, Connecticut.
-He can be reached at firstname.lastname@example.org.
-This article appeared originally on the hamster.dance blog.)
+He can be reached at email@example.com.
+This article appeared originally on his hamster.dance blog.)

 I have released my new album Lost Temple on Bandcamp (best place to buy it; name your own price) and on the Internet Archive (best place to download it for free).
-It is also on Spotify, Apple Music, YouTube Music, Amazon, and Tidal.
+It is also on Spotify, Apple Music, YouTube Music, and Amazon.

 I started releasing albums as an amateur musician just this year (2021) when I finally discovered an instrument (modular synthesizers, or really, a software simulation of them called VCV Rack) on which I felt competent enough to record myself.
 Lost Temple is my third album and is a little different from the first two, which were for the most part instrumental, ambient music.
 It’s a concept album where every track features recorded speech sampled from the tapes the Federal Bureau of Investigation collected in its investigation of the agricultural commune of Jonestown, Guyana, following the mass death centered there—starting with the assassination of Congressman Leo Ryan of California, which was the focus of their investigation, and the murder of four other people who were traveling with him (three members of the press and a Jonestown defector).
 This attack precipitated the murders and suicides of 909 people in Jonestown and four people in the Guyanese capital, Georgetown, all on the day of 18 November 1978.

 To explain the motivation for making the album and indicate context for its source material, here are some notes on the album, broken down by track.